HuddleHouse/progblog.io/source/_posts/2016-12-27-Angular-2-Firebase-Tutorial-Part-1-Create-a-Firebase-3-CRUD-app-with-Angular-CLI.md

 date: 2016-12-27 17:13:27
 ---
 ## Introduction
-In this 4 part tutorial series we will build a simple chat app.
+In this 5 part tutorial series we will build a simple chat app.
 It will require the user to login and then they can chat with anyone else in the room.
 We will use [Firebase 3](https://firebase.google.com) as our db and as our authentication.
 We will use a [NPM](https://www.npmjs.com/) package called [AngularFire 2](https://www.npmjs.com/package/angularfire2), which is the official library for Firebase and Angular 2.

 The finished chat app that we are building can be seen live [**here**](https://fir-crud-93710.firebaseapp.com/).
-The code for all 3 parts is on my [Github](https://github.com/HuddleHouse/firebase-crud), each part of this tutorial is a new branch on that repository.
+The code for all of the parts is on my [Github](https://github.com/HuddleHouse/firebase-crud), each part of this tutorial is a new branch on that repository.

 ![Our Angular 2 Firebase App](final.png)